We’ve all been there. I first discovered the health benefits of zinc supplements two years during the holidays.

-Our Immune Engine product contains 4 mg of zinc (2 mg if you take one pill), which as we will see in a moment, is actually a perfect dose for most people, but I felt like I needed more, so I “mega-dosed” with a couple 50 mg days.
+I took a product that contains 4 mg of zinc (2 mg if you take one pill), which as we will see in a moment, is actually a perfect dose for most people, but I felt like I needed more, so I “mega-dosed” with a couple 50 mg days.
 I never did end up getting sick.
-In fact, I rebounded spectacularly and ended up feeling amazing.
+In fact, I rebounded and ended up feeling great.

 50 mg of zinc is a large dose.